 Iceland is bursting at the seams with rugged volcanic landscapes, bucolic vegetative fields, and idyllic aquatic bodies dotted with crystalline icebergs.
 The fun part is that virtually every few yards of the island is liable to have some sort of hidden natural marvel under volcanic rocks or behind waterfalls.

 One such concealed site is Grjótagjá, a cave near Lake Mývatn that holds a pleasant surprise in store for those who deign to venture within.
-Inside the mystical cavern is a warm cave pool that you can actually swim in!
+Inside the mystical cavern is a warm cave pool.
 Though many of Iceland’s hot springs manifest themselves in the open air, this shimmering body of water is geothermally heated within the Grjótagjá cave.
-The pool often serves as a toasty refuge for travelers battling through Iceland’s frozen winters.
+The pool often serves as a toasty refuge for travelers battling through Iceland’s frozen winters, although bathing in the pool is not allowed.
 That being said, do take a moment to check in with local guides regarding the safety of in-cave swimming.
 While the pools are often pleasantly warm these days, they were not always so.
 A few decades ago, the temperature of these waters elevated to unsafe levels due to nearby volcanic activity.
 Thus visitors would be wise to make sure there are no unusual aberrations in heat before diving in.

 It is well-known that Iceland’s distinctive landscape has served as the setting for various scenes in HBO’s globally renowned fantasy series, Game of Thrones.
 The cave pools in Grjótagjá boast that honour as well; in season three, Jon Snow and Ygritte enjoy a romantic scene among the mist of the hot springs in this location.
 You can watch the episode entitled “Kissed by Fire,” and enjoy Grjótagjá’s fantasy television debut before you see it in person!